alexishuf/freqel/doc/SWAGGER_EXT.md

 `filter`: When present, the semantic is that the parameter corresponds to a filter over the values at the mapped path.
 The value is an object where property names indicate the filter language and the values, the filter expressions in that language.
-All such filters are considered equivalent.
+All filters in the different languages are considered equivalent.
 Currently, only SPARQL filters are allowed, with the filter expressions corresponding to the `FILTER`  clause (including the `FILTER` keyword).
 Allowed variables in the filter are `$input` corresponding to the value given as input to the parameter and `$actual`, corresponding to the value in the `path` associated to the parameter.
+**If the value of `filter` is an array**, then all filter objects behave as if under conjunction: all must hold.

 Example:

 ```json
 {